PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 - pressing your call key anywhere in the house will initiate practice fishing
 - fishing state is displayed below the bobber
 - no fish obtained on success

+2.3.1

+new issues:
+pressing the Call key during a Codex Menu boss rush encounter starts practice fishing, soon fixed in future Codex Menu update

+new features:
+added boss numeric health display added regular call text hint

+2.4.0

+updated features:
+practice fishing now requires the Call key to be held down for 3 seconds

+new features:
+all available bounties are now completed at once added courtyard weapons to all post boss rooms (hammer upgrades only work for the weapon you obtained it with)

+fixed issues:
+numeric health only updated for the first boss you hit during the Theseus & Asterius fight